Love each other as God loves us.

 Some historical accounts

-Most historians accept that there was a historical person named Jesus who lived in the Roman province of Judea and lived in the middle of period of political unrest.
+All accept that there was a historical person, who lived in the Roman province of Judea and lived in the middle of period of political unrest.
+Historians and Scholars attribute varying levels of certainty to many episodes.
 Two ancient historians who document the events during that time are Flavius Josephus and Tacitus.

-Did Romans took over the different religions based on many prophets, to build an empire based on state religion?
+Did Romans consolidated different religions based on many prophets, to build an empire based on state religion?

 Jesus travelled and studied in India